-The Nomination Committee ("NC") is established and maintained to ensure that there is a formal and transparent procedure for the appointment of new directors to the Board and assessing the effectiveness of the Board, its Committees and the contribution of each individual Director on an annual basis.
+The Nomination Committee ("NC") was established on 22 April 2002.
+The objective of this NC is to ensure that there is a formal and transparent procedure for the appointment of new Directors to the Board and for the performance appraisal of Directors.
 Meetings of the NC are held as and when necessary, and at least once a year.

-The members of the NC, comprising exclusively of Non-Executive Directors, a majority of whom must be independent, are as follows:
+The members of the NC, comprising exclusively of Non-Executive Directors, a majority of whom must be independent, are as follows:-

-Chairman: Datuk Zainun Aishah Binti Ahmad
+Chairman : Datuk Zainun Aishah binti Ahmad